YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 The size of images in this dataset is different.
 We resize this original images to 336 x 336 x 3.
 For spectral method, we split the dataset into 36 sub-datasets after resize, that input size for spectral networks is 56 x 56 x 3.

+During training, images need loaded from disk to CPU memory at first, then be transferred from CPU memory to GPU memory.

+The time to transfer images from CPU memory to GPU memory is much smaller than from disk to CPU.
+And the CPU memory capacity is much larger than GPU.
+For example, our device, DGX-A100 [10], has 2 TB memory and 8 A100 GPU, each GPU has 40 GB memory.
+We load each batch images in pipeline.
+When a batch images be training, we well preload many other batch data in CPU memory.
+After a iteration, we directly transfer a new batch images from CPU memory to GPU memory

+For each batch images that batch size is 512, this process takes 0.003 seconds.
+The same batch data load in CPU memory from disk, that takes average 0.43 seconds, about 39 % of the training time;

 | Network     | Top-1 Acc. | Top-5 Acc.| Model size | Training time |
 | ----------- |  -------------| --- | --- | --- |
 | ResNet-34 | 40.45 % [11] | | 122.35 MB | >246 h  |